Venkatesh-tech/React-Dark-UI/README.md

 - It can be inserted into any React Project and can be used.
 - It is flexible and designable
 - It can be optimizied by using react build
-- npm is used for downloading dependencies with nodejs